From April 2023 to November 2024 one or two weekend a month

 ④Various connected styles and the pros and cons of implant body and abutment.

 ・Basic concept of various implants’ surface properties.
-Indication, pros and cons.
+Indication, pros

 ①Titanium surface (Non-HA coating)